-The Youth Accident Prevention Program (Y.A.P.P.) of the Pulaski County District Court is a five-day program taught in every junior and senior high school in Pulaski County.
-The focus of the program is on safety issues and includes DWI, DUI, alcohol and club drugs, seat belt safety, railroad safety, gun violence and conflict resolution.
+The Youth Accident Prevention Program (Y.A.P.P.) of the Pulaski County District Court is a free, five-day program offered to junior and senior high schools in Pulaski County.
+The focus of the program is on safety issues and includes alcohol and drug prevention, seat belt usage, distracted driving avoidance, railroad hazards, and conflict resolution.

-The program began in 1988 as a federal grant program funded by the Arkansas Highway and Transportation Department.
-It became self-sufficient in 1993 through monies collected from legislation passed allocation of fine money from moving traffic violations, a monthly DDI/DWI school conducted by the staff on Saturdays and donations from the Pulaski County School Districts.
+The program began in 1988 as a grant program funded by the Arkansas Highway and Transportation Department.
+It became self-sufficient in 1993 through the allocation of fine money from moving traffic violations.

 The motto of the program is “It’s all about choices”.